NDevanathan/MLSBot/README.md

 # MLSBot
 This repository provides the code behind a discord bot to organize and manage discord servers that provide Multiple Listing Services data.
+# What exactly does it do?
+MLSBot provides functionality to server users and server admins For admins, MLSBot is capable of filling a server with channels corresponding to every relevant MLS with `!mls populate`.
+So long as the server is named in the format '\[anything\] - \[valid region name\]', MLSBot will create categories corresponding to every state in the region, and it will then fill each state category with text channels for every MLS in that state.
+MLSBot also creates some general channels for quality of life.
+These channels should be customized by admins, as MLSBot does not yet apply permissions to them.

+For users, MLSBot is a guide.
+An emoji naming scheme is a bit weird, so MLSBot offers conversions using `!mls emoji \[mls_code\]` whereby users can convert known MLS codes into emojis.
+MLSBot can also identify the regional server an MLS code will belong to using `!mls search [keyword]` where the `keyword` can be an emoji or a mls_code.
+All the functions MLSBot provides users can be seen with `!mls help`.
+# How to set up MLSBot?
+All the code and data behind MLSBot is shared through this repository.
+The only thing missing is a .env file containing `DISCORD_TOKEN=[token]`.
+The token I have on my local machine for running MLSBot connects to my discord account, so I'm happier not sharing it.
+On the bright side, it's easy to make your own, and MLSBot can run with *anyone's* bot token!
+Just go to https://discord.com/developers, make an application, make a bot, copy over the token, put it in a .env file, in the same directory as MLSBot.py.
+After that, just install the needed packages, add MLSBot to your server, and run it (preferably through console, YMMV with IDEs).